mantidproject/mantid/docs/source/algorithms/IntegratePeaksSkew-v1.rst

 are found by minimising the skew of the background, subsequently nearest-neighbour connected regions are found in the non-background points and a single region is assigned to the peak (by proximity to the expected peak position).

-Note this algorithm applies the Lorentz correction to the integrated intensity.
+Note this algorithm can apply the Lorentz correction to the integrated intensity if ``LorentzCorrection=True``.

 For each peak the algorithm proceeds as follows: